 Your 48hours in Chennai will allow you two mornings and may I recommend the following:

-Visit Temples – Kapaleeshwar temple and Parthasarthy temple.
+Visit Temples – Kapaleeshwar temple and Parthasarathy temple.

 Remember that Chennai gets really hot in the afternoons; therefore it is ideal to plan for places like museum, theaters, shopping malls or a park (depending upon how hot the day is).

 Visit St Thomas Mount – Believed to be the site of St Thomas’ martyrdom in AD 72, St. Thomas is a small hillock with the Church of Our Lady of Expectation built atop it by the Portuguese in 1523.
-The church is reckoned to have fragment of Thomas’ finger bone and a cross he carved.
-The shrine can be visited between 6am and 8pm and boasts beautiful views of the city
+The church is reckoned to have a fragment of Thomas’ finger bone and across he carved.
+The shrine can be visited between 6 am and 8 pm and boasts beautiful views of the city

 Visit Chepauk – The place is famed for M.A Chidambaram Stadium.
-Even if you are not a fan of cricket, you shall like this place which has a palace built in Indo Sarcenic style.
+Even if you are not a fan of cricket, you shall like this place which has a palace built in Indo Saracenic style.
 You can also visit the University while you are in the area.

 Evenings in Chennai are comparatively cooler, so one can plan to head out in the streets.
 Here are some suggestions as to what to do in Chennai in the evening.